oVirt/ovirt-site/source/feature/read-only-disk.html.md

 ##### Templates

-Currently templates will maintain the current disk RO property value with no editing option.
+Currently templates will maintain the current disk RO property value with editing option.
-When creating a VM from template, it's disks will inherit the disk RO property value with no editing option.
+When creating a VM from template, it's disks will inherit the disk RO property value.
+Disks properties can be changed when creating a vm from template as it is
-Editing options to both phases can be added later on.
-This is an open issue, please comment if you think this should be dealt with in another way.

 ##### Snapshots